1,000+ Opportunities

 Spoken language interpreters, American Sign language interpreters, and other supportive services are available upon request.

-Based on current listing details, eligibility includes: Community/nonprofit organizations, culturally specific organizations, American Indian organizations and Tribal Nations, political subdivisions, public libraries, and school-based programs serving youth in out-of-school time in Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community/nonprofit organizations, culturally specific organizations, American Indian organizations and Tribal Nations, political subdivisions, public libraries, and school-based programs serving youth in out-of-school time in Minnesota.
+Confirm the full requirements in the official notice before applying.